tressc/fantasy/README.md

 As a GM, users can create new pages for any of this content, and set it as public or private depending on whether players should be able to view it or not.

-These pages will be organized within a repository structure, with each folder containing folders and or pages.
+These pages will be organized within a repository structure, with each folder containing folders and/or pages.
 Private pages or folders will be invisible to players viewing the repository.

 To edit the pages, GMs will employ a rich text editor that will allow for embedded images.